 Germline transgenic chickens have been generated for Insulin, HSA and one monoclonal antibody.
-As these transgenic chickens mature, the hens will be screened for expression of the protein in their eggs while the roosters will be bred with the objective of producing second-generation transgenic hens.
+As these transgenic chickens mature, the hens will be screened for expression of the protein in their eggs while the roosters will be bred to produce second-generation transgenic hens.

 In an effort to reduce the timeframe of the transgenic process and increase the efficiency of generating transgenic chickens, the Company has continued experimentation on both the Primordial Germ Cell ("PGC") and Gene-Testes Transfection technologies.
 Research on PGC technology has focused mainly on the development of new conditions for maintaining the cells in culture for extended periods of time.
 The identification of long-term culture conditions would allow for precise genetic manipulation of the cells and more efficient production of transgenic chickens.
 In the case of the Gene-Testes Technology, the objective has been to shorten the transgenic process timeline by incorporation of the transgene into the sperm of a rooster.
-Initial experiments have successfully demonstrated the ability to deliver the transgene to the Gene-Testes Technology research is to demonstrate the production of a transgenic chicken from the breeding of a gene-testes rooster.
+Initial experiments have successfully demonstrated the ability to deliver the transgene to the testes of the rooster and identify roosters producing transgenic sperm.
+The objective of the Gene-Testes Technology research is to demonstrate the production of a transgenic chicken from the breeding of a gene-testes rooster.
 The Gene-Testes Technology, if successful, has the potential to reduce development times up to 50% since one whole breeding cycle is removed from the process.